svermeulen/vim-macrobatics/README.md

 Macrobatics is a plugin for vim/neovim with the goal of making macros easier to use.
 It adds the following functionality to Vim's built-in support for macros:

-* A history of macros, which can be navigated to play previously recorded ones
+* A history of macros, which can be navigated to play previously recorded ones.
 * Repeatability.
 Vim's repeat operator `.` can be used to play the most recently recorded/played macro.
 * Edit existing macros by appending or prepending content to it.
-* Nested macros (create macros that play other macros)
+* Nested macros (create macros that play other macros).

 # Installation